YingqiangGe/yingqiangge.github.io/_pages/about.md

 ## News
+* 2023-10-17 Successfully defended my PhD degree on the topic of "Towards Trustworthy Recommender Systems"!
+Proudly hold the title of Dr.!*
 * 2023-09-22 Our research framework for LLM-based Agents, OpenAGI accepted by NeurIPS'23, Datasets and Benchmarks.
 * 2023-08-04 Our research on "Logistics Audience Expansion" accepted by CIKM'23.
 * 2023-07-17 Our survey on "Fairness in Recommendation" accepted by ACM TIST'23.